-Astroworld Tragedy: Hundreds Injured, More Than 100 Lawsuits, And At Least 10 Deaths
+Astroworld Tragedy: Hundreds Injured, More Than 100 Lawsuits, And 10 Deaths

-After the COVID-19 pandemic forced the Astroworld Music Festival to be canceled in 2020, this year’s event, headlined by Travis Scott, was slated to be a two-day event with major hip-hop artists performing on two stages.
-On the first night, a disastrous crowd crush occurred, resulting in at least 10 deaths, 11 simultaneous cardiac arrests, and the cancellation of the second night of the festival.
+After the COVID-19 pandemic forced the Astroworld Music Festival to be canceled in 2020, the 2021 event, headlined by Travis Scott, was slated to be a two-day event with major hip-hop artists performing on two stages.
+Tragically, on the first night, a disastrous crowd crush occurred, resulting in 10 deaths, 11 simultaneous cardiac arrests, and the cancellation of the second night of the festival.

 What went wrong